August 9, 2020

 The temple has roots in the 17th century, but most of the structures were recently rebuilt due to a 2014 fire that caused extensive damage.
 Still, it is full of details to enjoy.

 Other striking features were just outside the city, as behind a short stretch of agricultural lands are towering massive mountains.
 Excitement, that's why we came for!
-One of the closest and the most accessible is the Shika Snow Mountain, where we went next.
+One of the closest and most accessible is the Shika Snow Mountain, where we went next.

 Shika Snow Mountain, as seen from Shangri-la's fields.
 Yunnan, CN.